Overlay

 So a fixed rate loan taken out at the beginning of 2022 would be substantially lower than a similar product taken out now when the interest rate is at 5.25%.
 A variable rate loan would have risen during the last year but will start to fall once the Bank Rate begins to drop.

-Equally a fixed rate offered on a deposits account in early 2022, when the Base Rate was around 0.5%, is likely to have been lower that at the current time, and would not have increased along with the Bank Rate.
+Equally a fixed rate offered on a deposits account in early 2022, when the Base Rate was around 0.5%, is likely to have been lower than at the current time, and would not have increased along with the Bank Rate.
 However, a variable savings rate would have usually risen during the last year, therefore earning higher interest.

 How should businesses adjust their growth strategy?